 Interestingly, women’s multi-pocket vests tend to have fewer pockets, SCOTTeVest has not discriminated against the ladies!

 You can listen to music or speak on your phone via earphones discreetly with SCOTTeVEST’s patented Personal Area Network (PAN).
 PAN allows you to hide cables within the jacket.
-This is especially handy if you need to charge a phone via a battery pack (we recommend this Anker battery charger which stores two charges worth for energy).
+This is especially handy if you need to charge a phone via a battery pack (we recommend Anker battery charger US / UK which stores two charges worth for energy).

 RFID protected pockets are especially for credit cards, blocking 13.56 MHz frequencies.